PeterVasilopoulos/PeterVasilopoulos/README.md

 </div>

-## The Book Club
-#### &ensp; 🧰 (Java, SpringBoot, MySQL)
-&ensp; A site for users to log the books they read and give thoughts on the book as well as see other's thoughts.
-- full CRUD application where users can:
-    - add books to their bookshelf
-    - write reviews on books
-    - edit and delete individual reviews
-    - view other user's books and reviews

 ## Don't Quote Me On This &ensp; ([Video](https://www.youtube.com/watch?v=ngi94hN5LOU) | [Medium](https://medium.com/@petervasilopoulos/dont-quote-me-on-this-python-project-15324eb3e803))
 #### &ensp; 🧰 (Python, Flask, MySQL)
 &ensp; Movie quote guessing game where a random movie quote is generated and the user has to guess the movie it's from.
-- streamlined the movie guessing experience for users by permforming string sanitization
+- streamlined the movie guessing experience for users by performing string sanitization
 - used an asynchronous fetch request to allow the rest of the page to load while the quote is being pulled from the api (it's not a very fast api)

 <div align="center" width="50">